 Note: This page (especially its Section A) is closely related to the Lending Disparities page of this site.
 Both involve situations where federal enforcement policy is based on a statistical perception that is the exact opposite of reality.
 Both situations are analogous to one in which the federal government would pressure employers to lower cutoffs on their employment tests because of the impact of those tests on minorities – which, as any competent statistician will advise, will tend to reduce relative differences in pass rates but increase relative differences in failure rates – and then single employers out for litigation based on the size of relative differences in failure rates caused by their tests.
-Both also involve situations where, assuming the involved agencies in fact come to understand the issues (see Duncan/Ali Letter sub-page to his page and Holder/Perez Letter sub-page of the Lending Disparities page), their concerns about public perceptions of their expertise may conflict with their interests in rationally executing their law enforcement responsibilities.
-Subsequent to the initial creation of this page, some of the issues it raises were addressed in “Racial Differences in School Discipline Rates” (The Recorder, June 22, 2012) and “Misunderstanding of Statistics Leads to Misguided Law Enforcement Policies,” Amstat News, Dec.
+Both also involve situations where, assuming the involved agencies in fact come to understand the issues (see Duncan/Ali Letter subpage to his page and Holder/Perez Letter subpage of the Lending Disparities page), their concerns about public perceptions of their expertise may conflict with their interests in rationally executing their law enforcement responsibilities.
+Subsequent to the initial creation of this page, some of the issues it raises were addressed in “Racial Differences in School Discipline Rates” (The Recorder, June 22, 2012),“The Paradox of Lowering Standards” (Baltimore Sun, Aug.
+5, 2013), “Misunderstanding of Statistics Leads to Misguided Law Enforcement Policies,” (Amstat News, Dec.
 2012 (which pertains to perceptions about both lending disparities and discipline disparities).
 Both the discipline disparities and lending disparities issues were addressed to some extent in an October 17, 2012 presentation titled “The Mismeasure of Group Differences in the Law and the Social and Medical Sciences”at an Applied Statistics Workshop of the Institute for Quantitative Social Science at Harvard University and a somewhat similar presentation at a September 25, 2012 Department of Mathematics and Statistics Colloquium at American University and are discussed at pages 13-14 of the October 9, 2012 Harvard University Measurement Letter.

 This page addresses four somewhat related matters, aspects of which involve perceptions that are the exact opposite of reality.
 Section A addresses the perception that large racial differences in public school discipline rates are the consequence of stringent discipline standards when in fact the more stringent the policy the smaller will tend to be the relative difference in discipline rates.
 Section B addresses perceptions about disparities in adverse outcomes in employment settings that were discussed in “Getting it Straight When Statistics Can Lie” (Legal Times, June 23, 1993).
 Section C addresses perceptions about racial differences in mandatory life sentences and other adverse outcomes in the criminal justice system that were discussed in “Mired in Numbers” (Legal Times, Oct.
 12, 1996).
 Section D addresses perception about the racial impact of the NCAA academic eligibility standards that were discussed in “An Issue of Numbers” (National Law Journal, Mar.
 5, 1990) and “The Perils of Provocative Statistics” (Public Interest, Winter 1991).